 “Are you able to live with that?”
 I asked.
 “And be happy?”

-The answer was no and she soon moved on.
-On into a relationship that was based on truth and trust and she is happy.
+The answer was no, and she soon moved on.
+On into a relationship that is based on truth and trust, and she is happy.

 #2 – Is your relationship making your heart sing?